Fena: Pirate Princess: Plot

-In Chaouen, Goblin Knight Shitan blames Fena for Yukimaru’s injuries, but they reconcile.
+In Chaouen, Goblin Knight Shitan blames Fena for Yukimaru's injuries, but they reconcile.
 Yukimaru recovers and vows to protect Fena, kissing her hand in a tender moment.
-Abel, haunted by memories of Helena - burned at the stake for eloping with Franz, Fena’s father - pursues Fena to fulfill Helena’s wish to reunite in Eden.
-Fena’s childhood song, "Vice Versa", combined with the stone’s numerals, reveals coordinates to an uncharted island.
-There, the crew discovers a treasure-filled cave and a "lattice stage" where Fena’s dance unlocks Eden’s true entrance.
-As Abel and the Royal Navy invade, a chaotic battle erupts.
+Abel is haunted by memories of Helena, who was burned at the stake for eloping with Franz, Fena's father; Abel pursues Fena to fulfill Helena's wish to reunite in Eden.
+Fena's childhood song, "Vice Versa", combined with the stone's numerals, reveals coordinates to an uncharted island.
+There, the crew discovers a treasure-filled cave and a "lattice stage" where Fena's dance unlocks Eden's true entrance.
+Abel and the Royal Navy invade, and a battle erupts.
 Abel, delusional, sees Fena and Yukimaru as Helena and Franz, and wounds Yukimaru before collapsing.
 An entity, the Observer, reveals Fena as the "Maiden of Choosing", tasked with deciding whether to preserve or reset the world, losing her memories either way.
 Fena chooses, and the island collapses.
-Yukimaru awakens on a beach, finding an amnesiac Fena with altered appearance.
-The Goblin Knights, carrying salvaged treasure, resolve to retrace Fena’s journey to restore her memories.
-Yukimaru’s confession of love sparks a partial memory recovery, suggesting he holds the key to her past.
+Yukimaru awakens on a beach, finding an amnesiac Fena with an altered appearance.
+The Goblin Knights, carrying salvaged treasure, resolve to retrace Fena's journey to restore her memories.
+Yukimaru's confession of love sparks a partial memory recovery, suggesting he holds the key to her past.